mindtricksdev/hashcode-utils/README.md

 5. Scoring (optional)

    - if you write the `score` function in `score.js` file, it will also keep a history of your rans and it will be accessible at `https://hashcodeutils.web.app/`.
    - install and launch `node index {YOUR_NAME}` from `utils/watcher/background` to start the watcher.
-Leave this open in the background while running your solution.
+Leave this open in the background while writing and running your solution.
    - note that you need the secret key in `utils/watcher/background/private` to write to our firestore db.